kleene-project/docs/run/introduction.md

   which is needed in order for certain interactive applications such as `sh`, `bash` etc. to work properly.

-For interactive processes (like a shell), you must use `-i -t` together in order to allocate a tty for the container process. `-i -t` is usually written `-it`.
+For interactive processes (like a shell), use `-i -t` together in order to allocate a tty for the container process. `-i -t` is usually written `-it`.

 The advantage of using the Kleene client is that it wraps the interactive session with relevant information such container/execution instance ID's an whether the container terminated or just the execution instance.
 It can also run on a remote machine instead of the Kleene host.
-The drawback is that it communicates through a websocket which incurs some overhead.
+It is still experiemental, however, and it communicates through a websocket, which incurs some overhead.

 ### Using `jexec`

 FreeBSD comes with its own tool for executing commands inside a container/jail.
 It is straightforward to use and it works seamlessly with Kleene containers.
-You can use the JID or the (entire) container ID to identify the container.
+You can use the JID or the (entire) container ID to specify the container that the command should run in.
 See [`jexec(8)`](https://man.freebsd.org/cgi/man.cgi?query=jexec) for details.

 The advantage of using jexec instead of Klee is that it is simple and fast